James Anderson. In memorandum of Edan John Barnett

 He stepped inside.
 The place was empty, except for a couple of workers, dressed in white, standing behind the counter, doing food prep.
 He walked past them and out into the courtyard, got the idea that he could bot a cigarette from one of the locals, that smoking it, and getting a habit would make him look tough.
 His mind lit up at the prospect of being able to buy his own packets, thoughts whirling around like a hurricane, about all the things that he would be able to one day buy.
 And so, he sat on the step and watched the sunset with the others, awaited the evening meal.
 Gold coloured light, radiating through the trees and the other homes.
 The sound of car horns and engines.
 He turned and saw a woman sitting next to him, who looked older than her years.
 Blond hair tied up and in dread locks, creases around her mouth.

 He looked at her and asked her for a cigarette and she pulled out a pack and offered it to him, lit it.
 He coughed at first, but then, after a few draws, was able to inhale it, felt that it gave him a kinship with the others, made him look older than his years and possibly tough.
-They smoked together, and didn’t say anything, and he took it as a sort of a badge of honour.
+They smoked together, and didn’t say anything, and he took it as a sort of a badge of honor.
 The light started to fade around them and there were people shuffling inside, as though to some call to something safe, so long as it was secret.
 Which is what this place was, and he suddenly felt grateful for it again, knowing full well that he could possibly die out there, and yet he had his big dreams, knew instinctively that with them, he would have power of those who had shunned him, and it drove him on.

-Inside the smell of cooking vegetables, people gathered around and sitting on the tables, all behaving, waiting for the food.
+Inside, the smell of cooking vegetables, people gathered around and sitting on the tables, all behaving, waiting for the food.
 He sat with them and enjoyed the revelry, these strangers in rags who had become his family.
 Hot food on plates, fish and vegetables and sauce and salt and pepper, and yet he wanted more, wanted to be the big man and to be able to look down on others, just once, knew that it was coming.

 The next morning, he woke in the dark to the alarm that he had set the night before.
 All about him, the sound of adults snoring.
 He got out of the bed and took his shower, cleaned his teeth, and put a change of clothes on, that they had given him in the op shop, looked at himself in the mirror and spiked his hair up and made his way out into the dawn.
-They had worked out how to get him to his address, the night before, and he had it written down in his pocket and memorised it.
+They had worked out how to get him to his address, the night before, and he had it written down in his pocket and memorized it.

 When his alarm had gone off it was still dark.
 He opened his eyes on turned it off and got up and got dressed and took his shower, made his way out into the morning air, grateful for a jumper that they had given him.
 The sun was coming up on the horizon by the time that he made it to the train station.
 He caught a bus and then, after a short walk, found the address.
 It was a big warehouse building that stood in a cluster amongst others.
-He walked up a driveway and approached it, walked through a doorway that was open and came to the centre of it.
+He walked up a driveway and approached it, walked through a doorway that was open and came to the center of it.
 Two men were walking around gathering things.
 After a while, one of them looked up and spotted him.

 ‘Beat it, kid, this is a work site.’
 Said the man, then went back to his business.
 James looked at them both and could suddenly see his wages disappearing right before his eyes.
 Felt his temper flare.

-‘But, I’m James!’
+‘But I’m James!’

 The man looked back at him.